 These combined financial statements were derived from the books and records of certain subsidiaries of Misys Holdings, Inc. The financial statements reflect the assets, liabilities, revenues and expenses that are directly related to the Business as it was operated within Misys Holdings, Inc. General corporate expenses of Misys Holdings, Inc. which are not directly related to the Business including certain corporate executives' salaries, accounting and legal fees, departmental costs for accounting, finance, legal, information technology, purchasing, marketing, human resources as well as other general overhead costs are allocated to the Business.
 These allocations are based on a variety of factors, dependent upon the nature of the costs being allocated, including revenues and number of employees.
-Management believes these allocations are made on a reasonable basis; however, the financial statements included herein may not necessarily reflect the Business' results of operations, financial position and cash flows in the future or what its results of operations, financial position and cash flows would have been had the Business operated as a stand-alone entity during the periods presented.
+Management believes these allocations are made on a reasonable basis; however, the financial statements included herein may not necessarily reflect the Business' results of operations, financial position and cash flows would have been had the Business operated as a stand-alone entity during the periods presented.